-- At present the Petitioner only has one EHT consumer Metro, in the license area of Petitioner and same is being billed in separate tariff category of HT-Metro.
-Hence, there is no requirement of any separate category. - It is publishing the tariff schedule in Gujarati language on the reverse page of the bills for consumers, opting for bills in regional language. - The Commission specifies the consumption limit which is eligible for concessional tariff for BPL category in its Tariff Order in accordance with the provisions of the Act.

-- The tariff structure has been evolved based on widely recognized best practices in accordance with the legal framework and the principles of Consumers' capacity to pay, Principles of cross subsidy prescribed by Tariff Policy, Incentivising energy conservation, Demand Side Management, Promotion of efficient use of electricity and also avoiding drawal/injection of reactive energy - There are no rural area in the Ahmedabad /Gandhinagar licence area - The period of payment of bill is considered as per the Supply Code.
-Further, the delayed payment charges are penal in nature and have to be higher than prevailing bank rate/rate of interest on loans - On one side objector has suggested to reduce the number of categories, while on other side an introduction of new category for senior citizens and/or grant relief by way of reduction in tariff is sought.
+- At present the Petitioner does not have any EHT consumer in the license area of Petitioner.
+Hence, there is no requirement of any separate category. - It is publishing the tariff schedule in Gujarati language on the reverse page of the bills for consumers, opting for bills in regional language. - The Commission specifies the consumption limit which is eligible for concessional tariff for BPL category in its Tariff Order in accordance with the provisions of the Act. - The tariff structure has been evolved based on widely recognized best practices in accordance with the legal framework and the principles of Consumers' capacity to pay, Principles of cross subsidy prescribed by Tariff Policy, Incentivising energy conservation, Demand Side Management, Promotion of efficient use of electricity and also avoiding drawal/injection of reactive energy - The period of payment of bill is considered as per the Supply Code.
+Further, the delayed payment charges are penal in nature and have to be higher than prevailing bank rate/ rate of interest on loans - On one side Objector has suggested to reduce the number of categories, while on other side an introduction of new category for senior citizens and/or grant relief by way of reduction in tariff is sought.
 The Petitioner submitted that even though it is revenue neutral, any reduction or concession to any consumer or category will result in burden on the other consumers and create a new level of cross-subsidization - It has installed smart meters on pilot basis and mass roll out is pending.
 Accordingly, it shall approach the Commission in due course.
 Further, Petitioner has been operating with very low distribution loss.
 Thus, there is no benefit or improvement in revenue in case of installation of Smart meter.
-Further, any rebate to some consumers of a given category would lead to additional cost to other consumers. - The Commission gives due consideration to various factor while determining the tariff for each category including capacity to pay, efficient usage, purpose of use etc
+Further, any rebate to some consumers of a given category would lead to additional cost to other consumers.

+• The Commission gives due consideration to various factor while determining the tariff for each category including capacity to pay, efficient usage, purpose of use etc